 Thank you for your interest in volunteering at KXCI.

-You may contact Bridgitte@kxci.org or Amanda@kxci.org or 623-1000 ext.
-17 to confirm.
-Be sure to check our website for updates.
+You may contact [email protected] to confirm.
+Be sure to check out this page for updates.
 When you attend, please make sure that you pay close attention to parking signs to avoid a costly ticket.

-Attendance at this meeting is a prerequisite for DJ/Programmer training.
-Each person is given a packet of information with volunteer opportunities and contact information to catalyze new volunteer involvement.
-Most office and music department volunteer opportunities take place at the KXCI studios during regular business hours while staff is present at the station.
+Attendance at this meeting is a prerequisite for KXCI’s Adult Broadcasting course.
+Most office and music department volunteer opportunities take place at the KXCI studios during regular business hours while the staff is present at the station.
 Sorry- we just don’t have the capacity to have volunteers come down to KXCI after work to do projects.
-However, KXCI needs volunteers at events which are off site and after regular business hours.
-We can also use volunteers for our Membership Drives in September and March and often those hours can be before or after work and on the weekends.
+However, KXCI needs volunteers at events that are off-site and after regular business hours.
+We can also use volunteers for our fundraising Campaigns in September, December, and April, and often those hours can be before or after work and on the weekends.

-KXCI DJ Bridgitte Thum is our New DJ/Programmer Instructor.
+KXCI DJ Bridgitte Thum is our primary DJ/Programmer/Podcast Instructor, and Stephanie Engs coordinates all education courses.
 Ideally, prospective students will have already attended a volunteer orientation in the previous 18 months prior to the beginning of the class.
-Classes now take place on Saturday afternoons from about 2-4 for 3 consecutive weeks.
-KXCI currently conducts programmer training courses two or three times a year as staff time permits beginning roughly in February, May, and November.
+Classes typically take place on Saturday afternoons for two consecutive weeks.
 Our broadcast schedule is essentially full.
-Our greatest need for new on air djs is for late night hosts, subs for all shifts, especially Music Mixes, and techs for prerecorded shows.
+Our greatest need for new on-air DJs is for late-night hosts, subs for all shifts, especially Music Mixes, and techs for prerecorded shows.

 Attendance of a Volunteer Orientation is a prerequisite for KXCI New DJ/ Programmer Training- but not a guarantee of placement in a DJ training course.
 We often have a long waiting list of people for our classes.

-Our course addresses behind the scenes broadcast basics.
+Our course addresses behind-the-scenes broadcast basics.
 We will go over KXCI policies and FCC rules, and cover some broadcasting dos and don’ts.
-Completion of this course is a beginning point for possible on air opportunities.
-Graduates of this 6 hour theory course will need to shadow on air programmers to learn more about the hands on broadcasting.
-Students who complete all four classes and successfully “shadow” with our instructors will have an opportunity to demonstrate their skills on the air during a one hour bootcamp.
-Completion of this course does not guarantee an on air opportunity.
-Contact Bridgitte@kxci.org for more information about our classes.
+Completion of this course is a beginning point for possible on-air opportunities.
+Graduates of this 6-hour theory course will need to shadow on-air programmers to learn more about on-air broadcasting.
+Students who complete all four classes and successfully “shadow” our instructors will have an opportunity to demonstrate their skills on the air during a one-hour boot camp.
+Completion of this course does not guarantee an on-air opportunity.
+Contact [email protected] for more information about our classes.